pylls/padding-machines-for-tor/README.md

 3. Document, polish the implementation of, and eventually publish the design of the most promising padding machines.

-All development will take place here in the open.
-The goal is to finish the first phase in time for [PETS 2019](https://www.petsymposium.org/2019/) in Stockholm July 16-20, to interact with other researchers and Tor developers.
+Most development will take place here in the open, sharing results early to help other researchers in the area.
+Daily trial-and-error work we spare you from though.

 ## Project status
 Bi-monthly updates are provided in